 While Liquid State Brewing doesn’t prepare the food, its partnership with the award-winning Silo Food Truck brings home cooking to this downtown outdoor space.
 Check out Silo’s famous fried chicken, mac & cheese, and vegan curry made with local organic ingredients.

-The family-owned Stone Bend Farm has elevated its wood-fired pizza experience by using ingredients grown on the farm or locally, and they have partnered with Buried Acorn Brewing to offer regional beer on tap.
+The family-owned Stone Bend Farm near Newfield has elevated its wood-fired pizza experience by using ingredients grown on the farm or locally.
+You feel like you're dining in a greenhouse.
 They have also added events to their schedule with multiple nights of fun to accompany your food and drink enjoyment.